Martar189/Lession-Detection-with-YOLO/README.md

 1. From 23 to 22 layers with simple Dense output layer
 2. From a complex custom loss function to mean squared error; treating this as a regression like problem

+### HYPERPARAMETER TUNNING AND MODEL TRAINING

+1. Transfer learning vs Fine tuning

+Transfer Learning = transferring the weights of an already trained model to another problem, initialising the model with those trained weights and training the whole network on the new dataset, optimising all parameters
+Fine Tuning = freezing the weights of all/some layers except the penultimate layer and train the network just to learn the representations of the penultimate layer

+2. Learning Rate and Optimiser

+3. Dropout Layer
+Regularization technique for reducing overfitting in neural networks by preventing complex co-adaptations on training data